DigitalCreationsCo/cinematic-framework/README.md

 - `PUBSUB_EMULATOR_HOST`: Points to the local Pub/Sub emulator container.
 - `POSTGRES_URL`: Connection string for the service database.
 - `GCP_PROJECT_ID`, `GCP_BUCKET_NAME`: GCP resource identifiers.
-- `PUBSUB_PROJECT_ID`: Project ID for Pub/Sub operations (used by worker/server if not using emulator host).
+- `GCP_PROJECT_ID`: Project ID for Pub/Sub operations (used by worker/server if not using emulator host).

 ## Testing